 - Guarantee free access to the conservation estate for all New Zealanders.

-- Continue to support the Game Animal Council formed to oversee the management of specific major game species
+- Review the Game Animal Council’s management of major game species.

-- Ensure the sustainable management and preservation of rivers, waterways, wetlands, and wilderness areas for all users.
+- Ensure the sustainable management and preservation of rivers, waterways, wetlands, and wilderness areas.

-- Ensure the maintenance of sustainable fishing and guaranteed access for recreational fishers and the protection of existing game fish species.
+- Ensure the maintenance of sustainable fishing with guaranteed access for recreational fishers and the protection of existing game fish species.

 - Oppose any licensing system for recreational saltwater fishers.